 Clearly, the first point to consider is which benefits to include in the scheme.
 The tax / NIC treatment of employee benefits is covered elsewhere (see the Optional remuneration arrangements guidance note) but it is important to consider that potentially any benefit can be provided via a flexible or voluntary benefits arrangement.

-The extent of savings to be made and the attractiveness of any scheme will depend on the benefits provided (and their tax / NIC treatment) but equally, the greater the number of benefits provided then the
+The extent of savings to be made and the attractiveness of any scheme will depend on the benefits provided (and their tax / NIC treatment) but equally, the greater the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login